 I’ve been faffing around with eyelash extensions in recent months.
 I totally loved the dramatic eyelash effect, along with the time the extensions saved me in the morning (no more curling and applying mascara).
 But, there’s a downside: Repeated extensions played havoc with my eyelashes, which were left brittle, snapped and sparse.
 Dammit.

 I’d seen a few promo pics on Facebook for eyelash serums like Revitalash and LiLash but my bum, frankly, was puckering at their NZ$120+ price tag.
 Then, purely by chance, I spotted Flash Eyelash Serum at Rotorua’s Life Pharmacy and, this time, the $59 price made me smile.
 I was super hesitant and skeptical that the serum would really work, but curiosity, urged on being troubled by my short and snapped eyelashes, I thought “stuff it” and dubiously handed over my hard earned cash.
-Note, I hadn’t even heard of Flash at this point, I was buying ‘cold’. (more…)
+Note, I hadn’t even heard of Flash at this point, I was buying ‘cold’.
+I had read a few Nexter guides all about eyelash serums and the do’s and don’ts so I was ready when the product did arrive! (more…)

 The blog post where I wax lyrical about beauty products and food that made me happy in the month of September… As it turns out (it wasn’t planned), all of this month’s beauty faves fall into the ‘cheap and cheerful category’.